dtoth/kube-transform/README.md

 A transformation is executed by running 1+ tasks in parallel, where each task handles some subset of the problem.

 To implement a transformation in Kube Transform, you simply need to write:
 - **An orchestration function** which defines how the transformation should be broken into tasks.
-For example, the orchestration function might take in a directory, list the files, and assign one task per file.
+For [example](https://github.com/dtoth/kube-transform/blob/14a1f31bb9287c334b731898e410818f00f99a7f/orchestration/hello_world/orchestrate.py#L28-L46), the orchestration function might take in a directory, list the files, and assign one task per file.
 This is a lightweight function that runs on the orchestration device (e.g. your local computer).
 It should output a dictionary that adheres to the [KubeTransformJob JSON schema](schemas/kube_transform_job.json).
 - **An execution function** which carries out the actual work associated with one task.
-For example, this function might take in an input path, read the contents, process it, and save the results.
+For [example](https://github.com/dtoth/kube-transform/blob/14a1f31bb9287c334b731898e410818f00f99a7f/execution/hello_world/pod_execution.py#L5-L10), this function might take in an input path, read the contents, process it, and save the results.
 This can be a compute-intensive function, and it runs on the Kubernetes cluster.
 The execution function should be thin and easy to read, as any complex logic should be encapsulated in logic modules.
-- **Logic modules** as needed to handle the data transformation logic.
+- **Logic modules** as needed to handle the data transformation logic ([example](execution/hello_world/logic/hello_world_logic_module.py)).